 Benjamin Furlan, President of Tastevin, approached Studio Blackthorns with a view to launching a range of wines in cans.
 Knowing the stigma attached to this type of packaging for wine in France, the task was not an easy one.
 But at Blackthorns, we like big challenges!
 And above all, we like the boldness that comes out of this type of Anglo-Saxon project.

 Benjamin learned about Studio Blackthorns from 366 Cans Challenge of 2020 and the podcast SuperPotion™.
 The founder of’Uchronic Wines wanted our agency to support them in their brand creation process.
-Our expertise drink was able to propel the wine brand forward despite the delicate context of the influenza pandemic.
-Covid-19.
+Our expertise drink has propelled the brand of wine despite the delicate context of the Covid-19 pandemic.

-From a rigorous selection of the finest wines and grape varieties grown in the South of France, Uchronic is designed to provide a new choice for neo-restaurants and consumers of cities: to enhance their everyday dishes by offering them an adapted, high-quality and sustainable beverage.
-In this sense, the brand's mission is to be present in neo-restaurants offering Street Food on the spot or to take away.
-It was against this backdrop that we collaborated to strategically define the essence and expression of the Uchronic Wines brand.
+Based on a rigorous selection of the best wines and grape varieties of Southern France, Uchronic's aim is to bring a new choice to the street food community and to urban consumers: the choice to sublimate their dishes at all times by offering them a suitable, qualitative and sustainable drink.
+This way, their brand's mission is to be present in neo-restaurants offering Street Food on the spot or to take away.
+We've worked together to strategically define the essence and brand expression of Uchronic Wines.

 From this association has grown a effective branding and positioning and beneficial to Uchronic's development.
 Through a succession of Zoom calls and intensive workshops, we helped the brand's decision-makers define its DNA and refine its positioning strategy in light of the health crisis.
-These methods, combined with strategic introspection and careful listening by the studio, enabled Uchronic to transform itself into a unique and recognizable brand, ready to make its mark on the wine landscape. can French.
+These methods, combined with strategic introspection and careful listening by the studio, enabled Uchronic to transform itself into a unique, recognizable brand ready to make its mark on the French canned wine landscape.

 The brand we've created is not our own, it belongs to our customers.
 They are the ones who created this brand in their image and Ludovic has been able to develop its essence with brilliance and professionalism.